Jima River

 The Jima River (Spanish: Río Jima) is a 33.73 km long river in central Dominican Republic.
 The Rincón Reservoir (Spanish: Presa de Rincón) lies along the river.
 The river originates in Las Neblinas, Bonao, Monseñor Nouel Province and reaches its mouth at the Camú River in Jima Abajo, La Vega Province.

+The Rincon Dam, a hydroelectric, municipal water and supply water for irrigation facility, was built along its path and opened in 1978.